 "Catrin has done more than anyone in harp history to bring her instrument to a wider public...."

-Known for her work within the community and with the younger generation, Catrin is committed to promoting the harp and classical music in general to a new and wider audience.
-Her now successful annual Academi Catrin Finch Academy Summer Harp School and Annual Harp Fun Day gives students from around the world an unique opportunity to study and play with Catrin and her former harp teacher Elinor Bennett.
+Known for her work within the community and with the younger generation, Catrin is committed to promoting the harp and classical music through her now successful annual Academi Catrin Finch Academy Summer Harp School, an Annual Harp Fun Day and her 'Classical Café' evenings.